 Since its release in 2015, Windows 10 has had several updates to its OS, including the Anniversary Update in August 2016 and the Creators Update in April 2017.

-The latest update is the Windows 10 Fall Creators Update which is now available on general release (17 October) and comes packed full of features including improvements to its mobile experience and creative capabilities.
+The latest update is the Windows 10 Fall Creators Update which was made available on general release on 17 October 2017 and came packed full of features including improvements to its mobile experience and creative capabilities.

 There are countless reasons why an XP user should take the plunge and upgrade to Windows 10.
 Below we address what to consider, key benefits and common pitfalls.